siwar9/kubernetes/Helm/helm-demo.md

 NAME                                            DESIRED   CURRENT   READY   AGE replicaset.apps/my-nginx-deployment-9456bbbf9   3         3         0       11s
 ```
-We can check our app running in the browser using the ingress ip `192.168.1.240`:
+We can check our app running in the browser using the ingress ip `192.168.1.240` and specifying the path `/testpath`:

 <img src="nginx.png" width=50% height=50%>